benpickles/js-model/docs/getting_started.md

 #### Instance properties

-The technique above can also be used to define properties on the model's prototype.
+You can also "[include](#include)" instance methods on the model's prototype.
 These are often used to link objects together in a way that mimics the relationships the data might have in the remote database ("has many" etc).
 However, they can be pretty much anything and can overwrite the defaults.

-    var Project = Model("project", function(klass, proto) {
+    var Project = Model("project", function() {
+      this.include({
-      proto.markAsDone = function() {
+        markAsDone: function() {
           this.attr("done", true)
         }
+      })
     })

     Project.find(1).markAsDone()